jordanmoore/jordanmoore.github.io/_posts/2018-07-26-meditation-notes.md

 label: Tactics &amp; Habits
 ---

 I returned to meditation practice this morning for the first time in a long time.
 I felt that I'd be more experienced, know to expect a rough start and not to chase foolish goals.
 The mind chatter was much louder and more ridiculous than I anticipated.
 Here is a log of probably what is a small percentage of thoughts that appeared during the session.

 I used Kevin Rose's [Oak Meditation app](https://www.oakmeditation.com) for the first time.
-I've had it installed and on my homescreen for a quite a while as a visual reminder to return to the practice.
+I've had it on my iPhone homescreen for a quite a while as a visual reminder to return to the practice.

 - Thought about past failures with meditation and my shallow breathing making it difficult to pick a point to focus on
 - Thought about whether the narrator was human or synthesised voice